 DIY Reed Diffuser Oil Recipe

-In this article I’ll cover some of your basic options for making your own batch of homemade diffuser oil.
+DIY reed diffuser oil is fast an easy to make at home.
+In no time you can fill your home with your perfect scent for a fraction of the cost.
 If you are planning to make your own homemade reed diffuser from scratch or you have a store bought diffuser in need of diffuser replacement oil you are in the right spot.

 I’ll show you a few of your options for base oils as well as provide a couple of essential oil suggestions for scenting your diffuser oil.